embedded-graphics/embedded-graphics/doc/releasing.md

 - Release the crates in the following order:

   1. For `embedded-graphics-core` **if there are changes to release**: `just release-core <level>`

+     a.
+When the above command completes, check the `embedded-graphics-core` version in `Cargo.toml` in the project root.
+It should have been updated automatically to the just-released core version.

   2. For `embedded-graphics`: `just release-e-g <level>`

   Where `<level>` is `major`, `minor`, `patch`, or a specific SemVer version number.